- Levels Taught:

-In my opinion, piano is the hardest instrument to learn but the most rewarding.
+In my opinion, piano is the hardest instrument to learn, but the most rewarding.
 If you can play piano you can pretty much play any instrument.
 I believe that a piano lesson should be fun.
 I'm a strict teacher with a smile and a giggle.
 I push my students to greatness while helping them love the piano through the good times and the bad.
 I'm a very encouraging but honest teacher.
-I compliment when warranted and I assess not so good performances in an honest but encouraging manner.
-I always let a student know that though their performance was not their best, they can and will improve.
+I compliment when warranted and I assess incorrect performances in an honest, but encouraging manner.
+I always let a student know that, though their performance was not their best, they can and will improve.
 It's always only a matter of time.
 I use the Schaum and Nevin series depending on the student's personality.
 I teach Classical and Pop Music.
-It's important for a student to learn the Classics just as important as it is for them to play things they like.
+It's important for a student to learn the Classics and gain the ability to play things they like.
 I find the happy balance between the two.
 I teach Beginning to Intermediate levels.
 I also like to incorporate Music theory into the lessons because understanding the mechanics of Music helps make playing and creating Music much easier to accomplish.
 A typical lesson will start off with a hand drill warm up.
 We then will move on to the lesson book and repertoire.
 Theory will be assigned as homework.
 I look it over at the beginning of the lesson and discuss it and answer any questions in the last five minutes of class.
 Baby lessons go as followed: 15 mins. of play time and 15 mins of Music theory.
 I like to keep structure in my lessons but sprinkle a little joy and laughter to keep the atmosphere light.
 It makes for a much more attentive Piano student.

 *** Travel Equipment ***

 I expect the student to have a Piano or Keyboard of some sort.
 I may provide music on occasion.